robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-3-the-proxy.md

 * Your DNS spoofing script is pointing at nonhttps.com
 * Your smartphone has its DNS server set to be your laptop's IP address, as in part 2[LINK]
-* Your TCP proxy script is also pointing at nonhttps.com
+* Your TCP proxy script is  pointing at nonhttps.com
 * Your TCP proxy script is set to listen on port 80

 Then start both scripts and visit nonhttps.com on your phone.
-You should see your fake DNS server spoof the DNS request, returning the IP address of your laptop.
+You should see your fake DNS server spoof the DNS request and return the IP address of your laptop.
 You should then see your TCP proxy receive HTTP data from your smartphone, and log its contents to the terminal.
 Next, it should log the corresponding HTTP response that comes back from nonhttps.com.
 Finally, nonhttps.com should load in your phone's browser, as though nothing at all miraculous had just happened.

 <img src="/images/tcp-3-demo-1.png" />
 <img src="/images/tcp-3-demo-2.png" />